Paternity, Child Custody, and Different Types of Child Support; A Tangled Web

-The worst part about being caught in this cycle is that the parent ordered to pay child support is usually paying substantially more than they would if they had any court ordered visitation.
-This is because in most states child support is calculated using a math figure that takes into account the incomes of the parents and the amount of court ordered visitation that each parent has with the children.
+The worst part about being caught in this cycle is that the parent ordered to pay child support is usually paying substantially more than they would if they had any court-ordered visitation.
+This is because, in most states, child support is calculated using a math figure that takes into account the incomes of the parents and the amount of court-ordered visitation that each parent has with the children.

 Will the Judge in My Paternity Case Let Me See My Child If We Go to Court?

-Most courts and judges subscribe to the notion that it is in a child’s best interests to have an open and frequent contact with both parents unless to do so would be some detriment to the child.
-Many times a paternity case will go to court and a mother who did not have a good reason to refuse to permit the other parent to see the child will actually be given less time with the child due to their refusal to follow the child’s best interests in permitting the other parent to see the child. of course this is heavily dependent on the facts of the case and how well the case is presented in court.
+Most courts and judges subscribe to the notion that it is in a child’s best interests to have open and frequent contact with both parents unless to do so would be some detriment to the child.
+Many times a paternity case will go to court and a mother who did not have a good reason to refuse to permit the other parent to see the child will actually be given less time with the child due to their refusal to follow the child’s best interests in permitting the other parent to see the child.
+Of course, this is heavily dependent on the facts of the case and how well the case is presented in court.

 In conclusion, the paternity case is a highly complicated type of child custody case and should not be undertaken without the assistance of a legal professional. the largest reason why so many parents are afflicted by the above-stated hypothetical sets of facts is a lack of knowledge of the general public.
 If we work to educate the public on these issues, then far fewer parents would go without seeing their children and child support payments would be more reasonably affordable to parents who are ordered to pay by entities such as Departments of Revenue.
 Thus the instances of non-payment would be reduced lessening the need for the states to spend so much money each year in enforcement efforts.